brentvollebregt/nitratine.net/_posts/2017-12-13-get-wifi-passwords-with-python.md

 {% include embedYouTube.html content="Z_QAvJ8sr6A" %}

+> Unfortunately on the 7-5-2018 YouTube decided to give me a community guideline strike and has removed the video.
+I have appealed as it fell under "content that encourages illegal activities or incites users to violate YouTube's guidelines" which it is not; this is an educational video.

 ## Quick Background Idea
 If you type ```netsh wlan show profiles``` in cmd, you will be shown the profiles for wifi connections your computer has stored.